TomHodson/tomhodson.github.com/_posts/2025-02-16-executable-code-snippets-in-docs-and-html-object-representations.md

 thumbnail: /assets/blog/executable-code-snippets-in-docs-and-html-object-representations/thumbnail.png
 social_image: /assets/blog/executable-code-snippets-in-docs-and-html-object-representations/thumbnail.png
 alt: |
     A screenshot of a tree diagram created using unicode bar characters.
-It starts at "root" and then fans out to "class=od" and class="rd" which themselves fan out to "expver=0001" and "expver=0002" and finally "param=1" and "param=2".
+It starts at 'root' and then fans out to 'class=od' and 'class=rd' which themselves fan out to 'expver=0001' and 'expver=0002' and finally 'param=1' and 'param=2'.
 image_class: invertable